SWalkerTTU/pytivo/README.md

-This fork is the port of pyTivo to python 3!
+This fork is the python 3 port of pyTivo!

 # Description